iTwin/itwin-cli/README.md

 ---

 ## **Contributing**
-Interested in improving the iTwin Platform CLI?
+Interested in improving the iTwin CLI?
 We welcome contributions!
 See our **[Contribution Guide](./CONTRIBUTING.md)** for setup instructions, development workflow, and contribution guidelines.

 ---